 - According to the decision of the Appeals Committee of the National Insurance Institute, in the decision made to appeal a Long Term Care Benefit decision, he/she was approved for Level B Long-Term Care Benefit or for Level C Long-Term Care Benefit, without an eligibility examination.

 - Those over the age of 90 are eligible for the permit, if they have been assigned at least 4 cumulative ADL assessment points.

 - Recipients of a Special Services Benefit (Attendance Allowance) are entitled to employ a foreign worker regardless of their age and they do not need to undergo a dependency assessment.

 - Work Disability victims recognized by the National Insurance Institute as such on the "dependent on others" or "long-term care" level.

 - Children with disabilities who are eligible for a Disabled Child Benefit and for whom a Nursing Division Long-Term Care Advisory Committee has determined to meet one of the following conditions:

 - The child requires someone to provide him/ her physical assistance in order to go to school.

 - The child requires constant accompaniment or supervision throughout most of the day due to the disability, and isunable to participate in an educational/therapeutic/after-school framework.

 - There are other special medical circumstances that require daily, constant, and continual care during the hours in which the child is at home (such as special treatment throughout the night).

-- For information on other other eligible cases and circumstances, see: Eligibility Exceptions for Employing a Foreign Nursing Care Worker.
+- For information on other eligible cases see: Eligibility Exceptions for Employing a Foreign Nursing Care Worker.